Rescuers save 2 from pickup dangling over deep Idaho gorge

 Authorities say a set of camp trailer safety chains and quick, careful work by emergency crews saved two people after their pickup truck plunged off a bridge, leaving them dangling above a deep gorge in southern Idaho.

-Idaho State Police responded to the accident Monday afternoon, said ISP spokeswoman Lynn Hightower.
+Idaho State Police responded to the accident at about 2:45 p.m.
+Monday, said ISP spokeswoman Lynn Hightower.
 A trooper found a man and a woman inside the pickup truck that was dangling, nose-down, off the side of the bridge spanning the Malad Gorge.
-The gorge is narrow but roughly 250 feet (76.20 meters) deep, roughly the height of a 20-story building.
+The gorge is narrow but is roughly 100 feet (30.48 meters) deep below the bridge, roughly the height of a 10-story building.
+The gorge reaches about 250 feet (76.20 meters) deep at its deepest point.

 Workers were still attempting to pull the pickup from the precipice Monday evening.